JuanPabloSGU/phishnet/README.md

 # PhishNet

-PhishNet is a cutting-edge Machine Learning-based tool designed to protect users from phishing attacks.
+PhishNet is a Machine Learning tool designed to protect users from phishing attacks.
 By leveraging advanced models like HTMLGCNCNN and URLBERT, PhishNet provides real-time phishing detection through a user-friendly website and Chrome extension.

 ---